john-cuffe/MAMBA2/README.md

   - \*data1_name\*: This column header should be your data1_name in your run_match.bash file.
 This is the name of the variable that corresponds to the variable in the first dataset you wish to match
   - \*data2_name\*: This column header should be your data1_name in your run_match.bash file.
 This is the name of the variable that corresponds to the variable in the second dataset you wish to match.
   - match_type: What kind of match analysis do you want to perform?
-    - fuzzy: generate 12 fuzzy string comparators for the pair
+    - fuzzy: generate 12 fuzzy string comparators for the candidate pair
     - num_distance: difference between the two values.
     - exact: If the two values match, scored as a 1, otherwise scored as a 0.
     - geo_distance: Distance between two points (in kilometers) based on Haversine formula.
 Using this type requires that each dataset has a latitude and longitude variable, and this column is completely filled for all observations.
     - Date: Date variables following the format 'Date_Format' entered in the .bash file.
 This type of date variable will be compared using the Levenstein (edit) distance between the two strings.
       - If either value is missing, returns 0.
       - We just use the edit distance here because it provides an informative view of the number of edits and substitutions required to make the strings match.
 This is preferred over a strict subtraction of dates.
 For example, 1/1/2021 and 1/1/1011 is most likely a clerical error and requires only one substitution would match, but a simple distance calculation would give these two dates as a millennia apart.
   - Parsed_variable
     - Is the variable an output from parsing an address?
 If so, 1, otherwise 0
   - custom_variable_name